Stem Cell Infused Contact Lenses Help to Restore Sight

 Stem Cell Regeneration Center Blog

-University of Sheffield researchers have developed a contact lens implant that could potentially help millions of blind people across the world to retain or or even regenerate their vision.
+University of Sheffield researchers have developed a contact lens implant that could help millions of blind people worldwide retain or even regenerate their vision.

-Scientists hope that a new biodegradable eye implant loaded with autologous stem cells will naturally multiply thus allowing your body to heal its vision naturally.
+Scientists hope that a new biodegradable eye implant loaded with autologous stem cells will multiply naturally, allowing your body to heal your vision.
 Autologous adult Stem cells are the building blocks of all human tissue growth.
 Stem cells have the capability to transform into virtually any other type of tissue or cell in the human body.
-The ground breaking technology was initially designed to help treat damaged corneas.
+The groundbreaking technology was initially designed to help treat damaged corneas.

 sight-vision-stem-cells-retina-cornea-repair